1) What role do adults play in the running of the company?

 2) How is casting determined?

-Entry into the program is at the discretion of the Artists in Residence, the Company Manager, the Production Team and the Creative Team of the current production.
+Entry into the program is at the discretion of the Managing Director, Company Manager, Production Team and Creative Team of the current production.
 All roles in every show are open at the start of auditions.
-Casting within the company for a particular role is done by the Director, Musical Director, and Choreographer of each show under the guidance of our Artists in Residence.
+Casting within the company for a particular role is done by the Director, Musical Director, and Choreographer of each show under the guidance of our Managing Director.
 Our goal is to admit as many students as possible while maintaining a quality process and experience.
-Auditions are held twice a year (usually Aug/Sept and Jan), and advertised on social media.
+Auditions are held twice a year (usually August/September and February), and advertised on social media.
 We are continually striving to cast a diverse group of students in representation of the DMV community, and consider this as we select our shows and advertise auditions.

 3) How is the company funded?